Finance Minister Yair Lapid reading 370.

 government’s most senior ministers brought books to read.

-Binyamin Netanyahu read a biography of his idol, former UK prime minister
+, a biography of his idol, former UK prime

-Minister Naftali Bennett has been known to quote Theodor Roosevelt, he chose a
+Bennett has been known to quote Theodore Roosevelt, he chose a different former

-different former US president to read up - in English - on during budget votes:
+US president to read up on – in English – during budget votes: Abraham

 times of conflict.